dimsav/blog/_posts/2015-02-13-learn-hard-play-hard.md

 > “Premature optimization is a waste of time.”

 Another thing he covered was the [XHProf](http://pecl.php.net/package/xhprof) and [Xhgui](https://github.com/perftools/xhgui) profiling tool.
-With this tool he was able to create some great performance improvement (~20%) in a simple standard Wordpress installation.
+With these tools he was able to create some great performance improvement (~20%) in a simple standard Wordpress installation.

 ### How Not Using PHP Can Make You Better At PHP

-Next up [Daniel Cousineau](https://twitter.com/dcousineau) taught us how not using php makes us better at php.
+Next up [Daniel Cousineau](https://twitter.com/dcousineau) taught us how not using PHP makes us better at PHP.
 The key subject I held on to was by how you can improve your code skills by learning different languages.

 > “The languages you speak determine/influence the way you think “